Ketamine Assisted Psychotherapy:

 $250 for each ketamine session (6 in total)

 Integration sessions can be billed to insurance.
-If I do not accept your insurance it is self pay of $150.
+If I do not accept your insurance, it is a self-pay of $150.

 This program usually ends up costing $1800-2100